 1. Founders Breakfast Stout

 This is a very full-bodied oatmeal stout that is teaming with flavors of dark chocolate and roasted coffee.

-Founders Breakfast Stout really stands out from the rest of this list, with all the team agreeing that it’s one of the most unique stouts we have ever tasted.
+Founders Breakfast Stout really stands out from the rest of this list; it’s one of the most unique stouts you’ll ever taste.